 A fixed-price contract is a single-sum agreement where the software development company completes a project within the agreed sum and the given deadline.
 Despite what many people think, this pricing model is not always suitable for companies with a limited budget, as many IT projects still fail due to unclear requirements.
-For the project to succeed, it demands defining all of the expectations upfront and gives you a sharp image of what to expect in return.
-A fixed-price agreement will fit smaller projects, for example a website design, where you know exactly what you want it to look like.
+For the project to succeed, it is essential to define all of the expectations upfront in order to get a sharp image of what to expect in return.
+A fixed-price agreement will often fit smaller projects, for example a website design, where you know exactly what you want it to look like.

 Advantages of a fixed-price contract

-If you can provide the bespoke software development company with a clear vision of the product and specific requirements, you can enjoy the benefits coming from a fixed-price agreement which is:
+If you can provide a bespoke software development company with a clear vision of the product you want and specific requirements, you can enjoy the benefits coming from a fixed-price agreement, which are: